tensorflow/datasets/docs/api_docs/python/tfds/core/GeneratorBasedBuilder.md

 Defined in [`core/dataset_builder.py`](https://github.com/tensorflow/datasets/tree/master/tensorflow_datasets/core/dataset_builder.py).

 <!-- Placeholder for "Used in" -->

-Base class for datasets with data generation based on dict generators.

 `GeneratorBasedBuilder` is a convenience class that abstracts away much of the data writing and reading of `DatasetBuilder`.
 It expects subclasses to